About a year ago, Facebook dropped a nuclear bomb on the eCommerce world when it launched Facebook Shops.

 Over To You

-That just about wraps up the question on how to create a Facebook Shop.
+That just about wraps up everything you need to create your Facebook Shop.

 You should also be able to link it to an Instagram account and start selling products from both those channels.

 Still confused?
 We’ve got you covered.